nmvalera/cfg-loader/README.rst

 Rename the project
 ``````````````````

-They are multiple scripts in the project that reference boilerplate-python, thus these scripts should be updated
+They are multiple scripts in the project that reference boilerplate-package, thus these scripts should be updated
 to be consistent with your project's name.

 When modifying name you should be careful to always respect the case sensitivity.

-- Boilerplate-Python -> New-Project-Name
+- Boilerplate-Package -> New-Project-Name
-- boilerplate_python -> new_project_name
+- boilerplate_package -> new_project_name
-- boilerplate-python -> new-project-name
+- boilerplate-package -> new-project-name

 Update README.rst
 `````````````````